Goto Main Content

 Article 44

-Insistent refusal to pay a fine imposed under this Act will be referred to the court for compulsory execution.
+In the event of refusal to remit fines imposed under this Act, the matter shall be referred to the court for compulsory enforcement.

 Article 45